 You’ll also need to pay attention to the card’s policy regarding the length of time covered, ensuring that you file your claim or register your purchase in time to take advantage of the price drop.
 You should also know whether this is an automated process (like with Price Rewind) or if you’ll need to initiate each claim.

-Chase Sapphire Preferred will be eliminating its Price Protection feature at the end of August 2018.
+Chase Sapphire Preferred Card eliminated its Price Protection feature at the end of August 2018.
 Purchases made after this date will be ineligible for adjustments.
 There’s no word yet if that feature will be replaced by anything similar.

 Cards that offer price matching: The Citi® Double Cash Card – $150 Cash Back Offer is probably my favorite in this category, for its Price Rewind feature.
 It’s automated, so you just have to enroll the purchase and let their program do the work at finding you a refund.